storagebits/KISSS/README.md

 		 *relayPin* : Raspberry GPIO pin where you plugged the relay which manage projector remote<br>

  **3. Capture**<br>
 		 You're now ready for the capture.
 Just launch KISSS.py with a name as parameter.
-In my case I use the slide box number to then have correspondance between folder name and physical slide box number.<br>
+In my case I use the slide box number as name to have a correspondance between folder name and physical slide box number.<br>
     ./KISSS.py 001
     <br>
  **4. Post processing** <br>
-	 After your capture is done , you'll
+	 After your capture is done , you'll have a folder full of pictures.
+Now it's time to post process them.
+In my case I needed to crop, mirror and rot
 	Cropping TODO
 	Mirroring TODO
 	Rotating TODO
-	Polishing TODO
+	Clouding TODO

  **5. Enjoy your memories in the cloud** <br>
 	TODO